Aditya21196/end-to-end-differential-privacy/README.md

-This project came out as a poart of my Network Security project at NYU during Fall 2022.
+This project came out as a part of my Network Security project at NYU during Fall 2022.
 In this repository, I will maintain code for a library which can be used for achieving end to end differential privacy solution over a dataset for some queries.

 So far, only the POC is done.
 Please check the attached jupyter notebook.